xClaudi/to-do-list-api/README.md

 6. **Configure environment variables:**

-An example `.env` file is already included in the project directory — simply open it and fill in the necessary values.
+Make a copy of `.env.example` and rename it to `.env`, then fill in your own values.
 For example:

    ```ini
    MYSQL_HOST=localhost